Projective plane graphs and 3-rigidity: Abstract

 \section{Abstract}

-A $\P$-graph is a simple graph $G$ which is embeddable in the real projective plane $\P$.
-A $(3,6)$-tight $\P$-graph is shown to be constructible from one of 8 uncontractible $\P$-graphs by a sequence of vertex splitting moves.
-Also it is shown that a $\P$-graph is minimally generically 3-rigid if and only if it is $(3,6)$-tight.
-In particular this characterisation holds for graphs that are embeddable in the M\"{o}bius strip.
+It is shown that a simple graph which is embeddable in the real projective plane is minimally 3-rigid if and only if it is $(3,6)$-tight.
+Moreover the topologically uncontractible embedded graphs of this type are constructible from one of 8 embedded graphs by a sequence of vertex splitting moves.
+In particular the characterisation of minimal 3-rigidity holds for a triangulated M\"{o}bius strip.